-As a meatless product, protein count might be a little low, so try to include additional sources of protein such as beans or soy.
+As a meatless product, the protein count might be a little low, so try to include additional sources of protein such as beans or soy.
 Meals seem to average around 40-45 grams of protein per day.

-One of the tasting highlights were the breakfasts: oatmeal, mixed grain cereal, pancakes and creamy wheat.
+One of the tasting highlights were the breakfasts: oatmeal, mixed grain cereal, pancakes, and creamy wheat.

 They are by far the healthiest breakfast options offered by any of the companies whose products were tested.
 Low in added sugars, good amounts of fiber, etc. One tester even commented, “Wow!
 Even flax seeds?
 That’s great!”